httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 Applications that use this media type:

-: Applications seeking to convey HTTP request semantics that are independent of a specific protocol.
+: Applications seeking to convey HTTP semantics that are independent of a specific protocol.

 Fragment identifier considerations: